Keele University: UCAS clearing

 Keele has traditionally participated in the UCAS clearing process and it has become customary for the university to lower its requirements to fill outstanding places.
-In September 2018, the university reduced its academic demands to 72 UCAS points or higher equivalent to 2 A'Levels at grades B and C in dual and single honours degree programmes with vacancies remaining.
+In August 2023, the university reduced its academic demands to 64 UCAS points or higher equivalent to 2 A'Levels at grades C in dual and single honours degree programmes with vacancies remaining.

 Teaching

 According to the National Student Survey (NSS) and excluding private or specialist institutions, the university ranked first for Student Satisfaction in 2014, 2015 and 2016 (jointly with the University of St Andrews) amongst broad-based educational establishments.
 The NSS is aimed at final year undergraduates, gathering opinions about their experience of their courses and the institution.
 It is conducted independently and a key quality indicator of higher education in the UK.
 In 2015, disciplines that scored highest included Education, Geology, Medicine, Pharmacy, Nursing, Physiotherapy, Biochemistry, English and Mathematics.
 In June 2017, Keele was awarded Gold in the Teaching Excellence Framework (TEF) which measures excellence in three areas: teaching quality, the learning environment and the educational and professional outcomes achieved by students.
+In the 2023 TEF assessment, the university maintained its overall Gold rating.